python-greenlet/greenlet/docs/caveats.rst

 ==============================

-Beginning with greenlet 3.3.0, support for Python 3.14's free-threaded mode is enabled.
+Beginning with greenlet 3.3.0, support for Python 3.14's free-threaded mode is enabled; greenlet 3.4.0 expands this support and fixes several race conditions.
 Use caution, as it has only limited testing.

 There are known issues running greenlets in a free-threaded CPython.
 These include: